 If the 11th generation was a rollercoaster, 2007 and 2008 would be the thrilling peak.
 These years scored pretty sweet on Consumer Reports reliability scores and Edmunds ratings.
 Not too shabby, eh?

-If you were feeling fancy, the Lariat, King Ranch, and the new Harley-Davidson editions offered interiors so plush, you’d think you were in a luxury car.
-Plus, they packed in some high-tech goodies and unique style tweaks.
+If you were feeling refined, the Lariat, King Ranch, and the new Harley-Davidson editions offered interiors so plush, you’d think you were in a luxury car.
+Plus, they packed in some high-tech goodies and distinctive style tweaks.

 Safety-wise, Ford stepped up their game.
 Anti-lock braking system?
 Check.
 Tire pressure monitoring?
 You bet.
-Enhanced crash test rating from NHTSA?
+Improved crash test rating from NHTSA?
 Oh yeah!

 Fuel efficiency saw a small bump up, but let’s be real – we’re still looking at city driving figures around 10 mpg and highway numbers hovering near 19 mpg.
 Hey, Rome wasn’t built in a day, right?